sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-8-IntegerDouble.rst

    :autograde: unittest

    Find and fix the bugs below to use the correct Integer and Double methods and variables.
+   Integer i should be assigned the value 2, while d should be assigned the value 5.0.
    ~~~~
    public class Debug
    {